 Sufentanil (By injection)

 Treats pain.
-This medicine may be used along with anesthetic medicine during surgery or during childbirth.
+May be used along with a numbing medicine during surgery or during childbirth.

 SufentaThere may be other brand names for this medicine.